sumeetgajjar/CS7610-F20/lab1/README.md

     The verbosity of the logs can be increased by running the same command with VERBOSE=1 <br/>
     Command: `VERBOSE=1 python3 -m unittest test_multicast.MulticastSuite.<test case name> -v` <br/>

+    Logs:
+    - The application logs are emitted to the `stdout` and `stderr`, which can be accessed using `docker logs <hostname>`.

+    - Along with this, a `logs/<hostname>` folder is created for each host and is mounted to the corresponding docker container.
+    So along with `docker logs`, logs are also present under `logs/<hostname>/lab1.INFO` file.
+    This redundancy of logs is to prevent loss of logs in cases where the docker container is removed.

 2. Manually start the container for each `hostname` in the `hostfile`. <br/>
 Command: `HOST='<hostname>'; docker run --name "${HOST}" --network cs7610-bridge --hostname "${HOST}" sumeet-g-prj1 --v 0 --hostfile /hostfile  --senders "sumeet-g-alpha" --msgCount 4 --dropRate 0.0 --delay 0 --initiateSnapshotCount 0`